AFLplusplus/Website/content/docs/env_variables.md

 (afl-g*-fast) or `GCC` (afl-gcc/afl-g++).

-Because (with the exception of the --afl-MODE command line option) the compile-time tools do not accept afl specific command-line options, they make fairly broad use of environmental variables instead:
+Because (with the exception of the --afl-MODE command line option) the compile-time tools do not accept AFL specific command-line options, they make fairly broad use of environmental variables instead:

-  - Some build/configure scripts break with afl++ compilers.
+  - Some build/configure scripts break with AFL++ compilers.
 To be able to pass them, do:
 ```
        export CC=afl-cc